ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

-## Version preview
+## Version 24.03

+* Compatible with NVDA 2024.1.
+* NVDA 2023.3.3 or later is required.
-* Initial support for StationPlaylist suite 6.10.
+* Support for StationPlaylist suite 6.10.
 * Most commands support speak on demand (NVDA 2024.1) so announcements can be spoken in this mode.

 ## Version 24.01